scott1138/tfmodules/AzureVM/readme.md

 <br>

 # Updates
+Changes from AzureVM 2.1.0.0
+* Fix data disk numbering.

+Changes from AzureVM 2.0.0.0
+* Added support for supplying the disk type for os and data disks instead of defaulting to premium.

 Changes from AzureVM 1.1.0.0
 * Upgraded to support Terraform HCL2 syntax
 * The input variable count is now named quantity and is a number type. (count has become a reserved keyword in HCL 2)